jsuarezruiz/Nova.Avalonia.UI/README.md

 **Nova.Avalonia.UI** is a comprehensive suite of UI controls for [Avalonia UI](https://avaloniaui.net/), designed to help developers build modern, accessible, and high-performance cross-platform applications.

+## Documentation

+The docs cover everything from first steps to detailed control APIs and samples, aiming to make the library easy to adopt and extend.
+If you’re interested in exploring more, you can find it here: https://jsuarezruiz.github.io/Nova.Avalonia.UI/

 ## Controls

 ### Avatar